stegripe/rawon/README.md

 # Rawon

-> A simple powerful Discord music bot built to fulfill your production desires.
+> A simple powerful Discord music (multi-)bot built to fulfill your production desires.
 Easy to use, with no coding required.

 ## Features
 - Production-ready, no coding required